-Clubby Edinburgh townhouse with a full butler service
+Clubby Edinburgh townhouse with a butler on call

 An intimate townhouse hotel with all the flavour of vintage Edinburgh, The Howard straddles three Georgian houses in the heart of the city’s 17th century New Town.